cs31415/cs31415.github.io/index.md

 layout: default
 title: Home
 ---
 I'm a **Software Engineer** and **Application Architect**.
-I was trained as an Electronics Engineer but got mesmerized by programming pretty quickly.
+I was trained as an Electronics Engineer but got mesmerized by programming.

 I have 15+ years of OO experience with **C#** and **.NET**, and 3 years in **nodeJS**, **.NET Core** and **AWS**.
 In recent years, I have been captivated by functional programming techniques in LISP and have been using them in C# and JavaScript ever since.